Geno2K/case-study-cyclistic/README.md

 ![PBIDesktop_DWOJf6osVC](https://github.com/user-attachments/assets/ccbe95b2-3ee2-49ff-a640-57bd89728336)

 It's immediately clear that there's a sizable disparity here between frequency and duration.
-Members account for a large majority of the number of trips, but actually spent less time overall on the bikes.
+Members account for a large majority of the number of trips, but actually spent less time overall on the bikes than their casual counterparts.

 ![PBIDesktop_LFYQDR84EH](https://github.com/user-attachments/assets/df27e2d1-a0d7-4f18-b2fa-92a18dde3396)